JetBrains/teamcity-documentation/topics/licensing-policy.md

 [//]: # (auxiliary-id: Licensing Policy)

 Pricing and new licenses/upgrades purchase are available via the __[official web site](http://www.jetbrains.com/teamcity/buy/)__.
 If you have any questions on the licensing terms, obtaining or upgrading license key and related, please [contact](https://www.jetbrains.com/support/sales/) JetBrains sales department.
-You can review TeamCity [license agreement](http://www.jetbrains.com/teamcity/buy/license.html) on the official web site or in the footer of the installed TeamCity server web UI.
+You can review TeamCity [license agreement](http://www.jetbrains.com/teamcity/buy/license.html) on the official website or in the footer of the installed TeamCity server web UI.

 ## Licensing Overview